 - 2 tablespoons onion, chopped

-- 1 tablespoon chili garlic oil, store-bought
+- 1 tablespoon chili garlic oil, store-bought or see the link to instructions below

 - 2 medium bowls